Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment

 \subsection{Feasibility Guarantee}

-Different from most existing optimization-based methods, the proposed planner guarantees the feasibility of the optimization problem, which is illustrated in the following theorem. \begin{theorem} If the initial positions of all robots are collision-free, the robots will never have collisions with each other or any obstacles. \end{theorem}
+Different from most existing optimization-based methods, e.g., \cite{Jesus2021,Toumieh2022}, the proposed planning algorithm guarantees the recursive feasibility of the optimization problem, as proven in the following theorem. \begin{theorem} If all robots are collision-free with each other and any obstacle initially, they remain so under Algorithm~\ref{algorithm}. \end{theorem}